VoicenterTeam/VoicenterEventsSDK/README.md

 ```

 ##### `Set monitor url`
 Sets new monitor url.
 This will trigger an http call to get the socket servers based on the monitor url.
 Please not that providing an invalid url, will try to revert to the old values.
-In case that fails, you will have to init the sdk again.
+In case that fails, you will have to init the SDK again.
 ```js
   sdk.setMonitorUrl(newMonitorUrl)
 ```